dinoderek/codex-exp/README.md

 # Gym Session Logger

 Simple mobile-friendly web application to log gym workouts.
-Backend uses Node.js with SQLite storage.
+Each session can contain multiple exercises and sets, stored in a SQLite database.

 ## Prerequisites
 - Node.js 16+